 To avoid a gout flare up, know which foods you should limit or not eat at all.
 The list of foods to avoid or eat in moderation include beef, pork, and poultry, alcohol (especially beer), and most soft drinks.
 Other triggers can include stress from illness, injury, or surgery, certain medications, and dehydration—which makes it harder for your kidneys to get rid of excess uric acid.
 If you have any of these other problems, be double careful what you eat so you can avoid an attack.

 Being overweight can also contribute to the problem, so it pays to eat healthy food and keep your weight under control.
 Exercise can help to maintain your weight and relieve stress.
 Just make sure that you drink enough water while you are doing your workout.

-If you need more information about this disease or medications that may help prevent an attack, contact Yuko Miyazaki, DPM in Berkeley, CA. You can call our office on Colby Street at (510) 647-3744 or contact us online to set up an appointment.
+If you need more information about this disease or medications that may help prevent an attack, contact Yuko Miyazaki, DPM in Berkeley, CA. You can call our office on Regent Street at (510) 647-3744 or contact us online to set up an appointment.
 We look forward to working with you to control your painful symptoms and prevent future attacks of gout.